E-Commerce Sales Tax

 3. Collecting and Reporting Sales Tax

-With your permit obtained, you want to implement an effective system for sales tax collection.
+With your permit obtained, you want to implement an effective sales tax collection system.
 Most e-commerce platforms allow you to use automatic sales tax calculations based on your customer's location and the applicable rates.

 That prevents you from overcharging your customers with these taxes.
 Now, you want to report and file the sales tax returns for each state you do business with.